 The story of Esther in the Bible is a romantic one: an orphaned girl marries a king and becomes the queen of a vast nation.
-But is the story of Esther and Xerxes a love story?
-The Bible is silent on this topic and it’s in this silence that Hadassah by Diana Wallis Taylor lives.
+But was the story of Esther and Xerxes a love story?
+The Bible is silent on this topic and it’s in this silence which Hadassah: Queen Esther of Persia by Diana Wallis Taylor lives.

 The story of Esther is one of my favorites in the Bible.
 Ms. Taylor uses her imagination to flesh out the life of the young girl we met just before she became queen.
 She blends historical facts with cultural tidbits into a rich tale that draws the reader in.
 We get to imagine what life was like for Esther as she lived with her cousin Mordecai, as she lived in the palace and as she became the wife of one of the greatest rulers of her time.
 We get to imagine the union between Esther and Xerxes as a love story.

 The story drew me in.
 I was able to imagine Hadassah as a young girl who lost her mother and had to get used to a new environment.
 And then, when she had finally gotten used to life as Mordecai’s ward, things changed again.

 Sometimes when we read the Bible we forget to add the details which make up humanity.
 Yes, we know the people in the Bible were real but sometimes they get stuck in the black and white of the text of our Bible pages.

 We forget to add the color that comes from real, every-day emotions.

 Ms. Taylor’s Hadassah dreamed of marriage to a young Shamir—this is not stated in the Bible—but yes, it’s possible that Esther dreamed of marrying one of her own people.
 She may have dreamed of having babies and following in the footsteps of women who had gone before her.